amiller/sgx-epid-contest/README.md

 - Lie about your processor type when you sign the logbook?
 - Maybe you already ran an SGX sample application on an old machine?
 If so you could probably claim one prize, then update your BIOS, then claim it again!!
 - Wait for the next TCB Recovery.
 If we have one before EOL, where you can be the first to claim the new group ID for your processor family
 - Maybe you can grief the contract using historical SGX attestations found online?
-It’s unlikely you’d be able to control the address

-## Usage

-### Build
+It looks like RAVE [doesn't check expiry time yet](https://github.com/PufferFinance/rave/blob/84f3e6f/src/X509Verifier.sol#L149)

+To test the contracts:
 ```shell
 $  forge build
 $  forge test
 ```

+Authors: @amiller and @riderfighter